pumbers/game-manglement/content/campaigns/ten_thousand_worlds/wonders_part_1.md

 ## The Vault of the Perished Priest

-There is a rumor, centuries old, of a Priest of the order of The Grey - servants of the Grey King - who, before the King fell, gathered together the remains of that order along with ships, tech and treasure and fled to the farthest reaches of the system, there living their lives in isolation and safety before passing beyond the dark.
+There is a rumor, centuries old, of a Priest of the order of The Grey - servants of the Grey King, one of the Lords of the Third Cycle - who, before the King fell, gathered together the remains of that order along with ships, tech and treasure and fled to the farthest reaches of the system, there living their lives in isolation and safety before passing beyond the dark.

-There is also a rumor that, somewhere out there, their world still exists and contains one of the largest troves in the Worlds.
+There is also a rumor that, somewhere out there, their world still exists and contains one of the largest caches in all the Worlds.
 Some folks talk about it, fewer know more than scant details and a few, a very few say they know where it is or have seen it.
 No one who has been inside has anything to say 'cos those folks don't come back.

 Search the Testament of Cycles and you'll find bits and pieces.
 Stories.
 Maybe even some maps or drawings.
 Now try to piece them all together and you'll see why so few claim to have been there.